armujahid/reactnd-project-mobile-flashcards/README.md

 ## Installation

-* install all project dependencies with `yarn install`
+* install all project dependencies with `yarn install` or `npm install`
 * start the development server with `yarn start` or `npm start`
 * Production build can be created using  `exp build:android` or `exp build:ios`

 ## Platform

-This app has been tested on Android O. Although it should also work on iOS
+This app has been tested on Android O. Although it should also work on iOS.

+## Published link

+App is currently published at https://expo.io/@armujahid/flashcards.
+It can be quickly run by installing expo client for Android or iOS.
+It may be published to Google Play Store or Itunes in future.

 ## License